 As of May 27, 2020, the University disbursed $3,082,755 of the funds to 3,619 students.
 The remaining 10% of the student funds will be distributed to students for emergencies via an application process.
 The University will begin accepting applications on June 1, 2020.
 Click Here PDF download to view the Application

 VSU signed the Certification Agreement for the first half of the funding on April 11, 2020 and submitted the Certification Agreement on April 16, 2020.
 The University received a total of $3,427,905 in federal stimulus funds to be distributed directly to eligible Title IV students for emergency aid as a result of disruptions caused by COVID-19.

 Distribution of the Coronavirus Aid, Relief, and Economic Security (CARES) Act funds began this week.
 Over 90% of the funds for students were distributed.
+The estimated total number of students eligible to receive Emergency CARES Act Financial Aid Grant is 3,625.
 Pell eligible students enrolled in spring 2020 received $995 in emergency aid.
 Other Title IV students received $565.
-(No application required for these funds.)
+(Please note: the Federal Pell Grant is usually awarded to undergraduates who have a high degree of unmet financial need.
+This will be determined through the FAFSA application, in which the U.S. Department of Education examines the income and assets of the student and their family.)
+No application is required for these funds.